discordjs/guide/guide/creating-your-bot/event-handling.md

 :::
 ::::

-The `name` property states which event this file is for, the `once` property is a boolean and specifies if the event should run only once, and the `execute` function is for your event logic.
-The event handler will call this function whenever the event emits.
+The `name` property states which event this file is for, and the `once` property is a boolean that specifies if the event should run only once.
+The `execute` function is for your event logic, which will be called by the event handler whenever the event emits.

 ## Reading event files